MSF-UK/HHOT-Handbook/README.md

 ![](Screenshots%20folder/2%20Upload%20XLSForm.png)
 3. Once your data collection form is uploaded, **deploy** the form to make it active, and ready for data collection.

-# Phase 4: Collecting Your Data
+# Phase 4: How to collect your data
 1. Your data collectors will now be able to access and complete the data collection form.
 Your users have the option to log in (either through a browser or via the app, in which case they need your login details) or use the form's hyperlink.
 For this they do not need to log in, so it is a good option for those who do not have the app (it is not available on apple products).
 2. Your data collectors should use a new form fo each monitoring session.
 Provided the form has been formatted correctly it should be straightforward for them to fill in.
 Please ensure your data collectors put their own name in the name box and not the person they are observing.
 ![](Screenshots%20folder/3%20deploy%20form.png)